SpikeHD/RogueTop/README.md

   # This will clone and build the entirety of PokeRogue into ./src-ext
   ./bootstrap_pokerogue[.sh|.cmd]
   ```
-4. (If NOT bundling for offline mode) create a fake `game.dat` folder in the root of the repository to prevent build issues
+4. (If NOT bundling for offline mode) create a fake `game.dat` file (ie. run `touch game.dat`) in the root of the repository, to prevent build issues
 5. Build it!
   ```sh
   pnpm tauri build